 History of Qila Mubarak – Patiala Heritage Walk

-Qila Mubarak was built in 1764, making it the oldest living structure of the city.
-Spread across 10 acres, the architecture blends the Rajasthani and Mughal Architecture.
+Qila Mubarak was built in 1764, making it the oldest living structure in the city.
+Spread across 10 acres, the architecture blends Rajasthani and Mughal Architecture.
 The pastel colors of delicate floral paintings remind you of Amer Fort near Jaipur.
 There are miniature paintings by Kangra artists.

 Qila Mubarak is divided into two main parts.
-Qila Androon or the inner quarters have the royal living quarters.
-Outer areas have a huge Durbar hall, kitchen, a cold chamber, and a royal guest house.
+Qila Androon or the inner quarters have royal living quarters.
+Outer areas have a huge Durbar hall, kitchen, cold chamber, and a royal guest house.

 We entered another arched gateway and on our left, we met the Gaddi of Baba Ala Singh.
 This is where he used to sit and is a place of reverence now.
 The seat is maintained as if he is alive in spirit with his picture sitting there.